A quarter century ago…

 3: If you want more context on the claims that Arch is horrible person, this Twitter thread from someone he attacked is a good place to start, but be warned that it does contain plenty of examples of the sorts of horrible things that Arch has said:

 4: YouTube community pages seem so broken.
 As far as I can tell they don’t work on mobile devices and you can’t link to a specific post on a channel’s community page.
 Right now, the referenced post is towards the top and starts with “This Morning’s Controversy,” but with time you’ll have to scroll more and more to find it.
+Update 10/29/2022: This link is now direct to the post thanks to improvements to the community feature on YouTube.

 5: Trying to label the people speaking out against Tex working with Arch as gatekeepers is especially ironic because Arch has a whole series of videos arguing in favor of gatekeeping hobby spaces and while talking with Arch, Tex himself gave a defense of gatekeeping.